#congolese army

 With the backing of the Peregrine Falcons Squad's high command, Heidern implemented a rigorous military training program for his recruits.
 He went above and beyond to identify and refine each soldier's unique skills, recognizing that everyone approaches challenges differently.

 Offering her a fresh start and a chance to fight against global injustices, Leona accepted, largely due to having no other options.
 Leona was trained by Heidern, Clark, Ralf, and other seasoned members of the Ikari Warriors, who oversaw her rigorous military training and moulded her into a skilled mercenary and capable leader.
+Although Heidern has passed on his leadership to Leona, he remains actively involved with the Ikari Warriors, focusing on training recruits and developing tactical strategies.
+Notably, he played a pivotal role in training any esper that was recruited, understanding their devastating potential if they fell into the wrong hands or were unable to control their power properly.

-Following the Great Modern War, the Ikari Warriors joined the Regular Army to form its elite mercenary branch.
+Following the Great Morden War, the Ikari Warriors joined the Regular Army to form its elite mercenary branch.
 As a private force for hire, they specialise in resolving extreme crises, while also undertaking smaller-scale missions.
 With a versatile rank structure, the Ikari Warriors can be contracted for a wide range of situations and danger levels.

 Insignia